Petit Pois a la Francaise – Fancy French Peas

 To me this is a real tribute to garden freshness, a way to make the simple pea a superstar.
 Petit Pois a la Francaise recipe compliments of the French Chef in my life, who growls when I lean over his shoulder to take a photo, but I do it anyway.
 Even the vegetable phobic 6 year-old ate these peas — and asked for more.
 (Nearly fainted.
 Who IS she?!)

-1. Blanch your salt pork: place salt pork, whole, into a small pot covered by COLD water.
+- Blanch your salt pork: place salt pork, whole, into a small pot covered by COLD water.
 Bring water to a boil then reduce to a simmer.
-A foamy scum will form on the top of the water, skim this off with a spoon as needed.
+A foamy scum will form on the top of the water, skim this off with a spoon as needed and discard.
 Simmer for about 7 minutes then remove salt pork from water, rinse it under cold water and allow to cool.
 When it’s cool enough to handle, cut into lardons (pieces approximately 1 centimeter square by 2 centimeters long).